railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 individually to the checkout.
 The supermarket can't track its stock in packs and bottles any more, but only individually in bottles.

-So you can define a Bill of Materials for sale which defines a pack as an assembly of 6 bottles.
+So you can define a bill of materials for sale which defines a pack as an assembly of 6 bottles.
 Then when you've sold a pack, you can find a pack on the invoice or bill of sale but the associated stock operation will still be 6 bottles.